 We believe that adults learn best in an environment that reflects their diverse backgrounds with a curriculum that emerges from the interests and goals of the learners themselves.
 In addition to adult basic education classes, learners can join the Student Council and participate in leadership training as well as being part of Read/Write/Now’s Advisory Committee.
 Volunteer opportunities are available as classroom assistants at RWN.
 Call us at 413-263-6839 to find out more.

-Read/Write/Now is sponsored by the Springfield City Library and funded by grants from the Massachusetts Department of Education – Adult and Community Learning Services as well as other public and private funds.
+Read/Write/Now is sponsored by the Springfield City Library and funded by grants from the Massachusetts Department of Education – Adult and Community Learning Services and the Community Foundation of Western Massachusetts, as well as other public and private funds.
 We are committed to networking with agencies and resources in the larger community to assist learners and their families to meet their literacy goals.